How to Make Soy Candles in Ramekins

 Choose the Correct Wicks for Soy Candles

-DIY soy candles are essentially a pot of soy wax that serves as fuel to a wick.
-The wick is primed with a little wax and when lit, the flame feeds on this first.
+DIY soy candles are a pot of soy wax that serves as fuel to a wick.
+The wick is primed with a little wax, and when lit, the flame feeds on this first.
 It then begins using up the wax in the container.
 Some wicks are meant for soy wax, and some are not.
 Wicks are also created to be suitable for a specific diameter of a container.
-If you choose one that’s meant for a larger container, then it will burn more wax and your candle will be short-lived.
-Choose a wick that’s meant for a smaller diameter container and you’ll get tunneling — that’s when the melt pool is small and a tunnel burns through your candle.
+If you choose one that’s meant for a larger container, then it will burn more wax, and your candle will be short-lived.
+Choose a wick meant for a smaller diameter container, and you’ll get tunneling — that’s when the melt pool is small, and a tunnel burns through your candle.

 You could buy wicks that don’t have metal sustainers attached and then buy the sustainers separately.
 I don’t recommend this for beginners though, since you’ll need to attach the sustainer and prime the wick before you begin.

 Aside from the container, wax, and wick, you’ll need a few more materials.
 They include an adhesive to stick the metal sustainer at the bottom of the wick to the ramekin.
 I use white mounting putty for that purpose, but you could also use a hot glue gun.